Rock Island II Site: Initial Potawatomi occupation (c. Post-1641, pre-1650/51 A.D.)

 The dominant pottery style is Bell site type II, first noted at the Bell site, located in Winnebago County, Wisconsin.
-This is another site whose occupants were displaced from Michigan; in this case from the Fox tribe.
+This is another site whose occupants were displaced from Michigan; in this case from the Meskwaki.
 Bell site Type I pottery was the predominant pottery style at that site.
 Bell site type II was a minority type at the Bell site but a majority type at the Potawatomi occupations of the Rock Island II site; and therefore the researchers concluded the Potawatomi were in fact the makers of the Bell site type II pottery.

 Bell site type II is represented by numerous vessels at Rock Island II but some notable examples include vessels C6, C7, C8 and C9.
 This type is characterized by globular round-bottomed vessels with grit tempering, cordmarked exterior surface underneath a smoothed neck, and often having scalloped, crimped, cordmarked or notched rims.
 Time period: Early Historic.
 Cultural affiliation: Potawatomi.